foxdonut/meiosis-guide/automatic_next_updates.md

 After sending an update, you might want to trigger another update automatically, depending on the update and the resulting model.

+For example, after saving data from a form to the server, we may want to clear out the form.
+Using an update for that is much cleaner than clearing out the form directly.
+Indeed, an update keeps the data flow clean and Meiosis reflects the change by automatically refreshing the view, in the same manner as any other update.

+To add a function that can trigger an automatic next update, use the `nextUpdate` property when creating a component.
+Meiosis passes the `model`, `update`, and `actions` object to the function.

 ## Examples